-1. Pelvic tilt
+Pelvic tilt

-Do a basic abdominal contraction, drawing up your pelvic floor muscles at the same time, and flatten your lower back into the floor/ bed allowing your pelvis to tilt.
+Hollow your abdomen as described above, tighten your pelvic floor muscles, and flatten your lower back into the bed as your pelvis tilts.
 Breathe normally.
 Hold the position for 3 seconds and release gently.
 Repeat this up to 10 times, 3 times per day.
 The pelvic tilt exercise can be particularly helpful for maintaining abdominal muscle strength, correcting posture and easing back pain.
-Progress by doing the exercise when in sitting, standing, side lying or kneeling.
+Progress by doing this exercise when in sitting, standing, crook lying (as in the drawing above), kneeling or lying on your side.